psox/psoxizsh-retired/README.md

 git clone --recurse-submodules --recursive https://github.com/psox/psoxizsh.git ~/.psoxizsh

-# This should work on linux.
+# This should work on Linux.
 It is not tested on MacOS or Windows
 ~/.psoxizsh/fresh-system

 ```